 The Company has been in discussions with the PBGC regarding the impact of the Company's de-lease of the Portsmouth gaseous diffusion facilities and related transition of employees performing government services work to DOE's D&D contractor on September 30, 2011.
 Centrus has also been in discussions with the PBGC regarding the cessation of enrichment at the Paducah GDP and related transition of employees including reductions in force.
 The PBGC has informally advised Centrus of its preliminary view that the Portsmouth site transition is a cessation of operations that triggers liability under ERISA Section 4062(e) and that its preliminary estimate is that the ERISA Section 4062(e) liability (computed taking into account the plan's underfunding on a termination basis, which amount differs from that computed for GAAP purposes) for the Portsmouth site transition is approximately \$130 million.
-The Company informed the PBGC at the time that it did not agree that the Portsmouth de-lease and transition of employees constituted a cessation of operations that triggered liability under ERISA Section 4062(e) liability.
+The Company informed the PBGC at the time that it did not agree that the Portsmouth de-lease and transition of employees constituted a cessation of operations that triggered liability under ERISA Section 4062(e).
+Centrus also disputes the amount of the PBGC's preliminary calculation of the potential ERISA Section 4062(e) liability.
 In addition, Centrus believes that DOE is responsible for a significant portion of any pension costs associated with the transition of employees at Portsmouth.
 However, Centrus has not reached a resolution with the PBGC and Centrus has no assurance that the PBGC will agree with it or will not pursue a requirement for it to accelerate funding or take other actions to provide security.